-Continuing law establishes the permissible lengths of specified types of fish that may be taken, caught, bought, sold, transported, or possessed. specified types of fish, prior law prohibited a person from taking a buffalo fish less than 15 inches in length, a sucker less than ten inches in length, or a coho less than 25 inches in round length or 211⁄2 inches when headless.
-The act eliminates the legal length limits for buffalo fish, suckers, and cohos.
+Current law establishes the permissible lengths of specified types of fish that may be taken, caught, bought, sold, transported, or possessed.
+Of the specified types of fish, current law prohibits a person from taking a buffalo fish less than 15 inches in length, a sucker less than ten inches in length, or a coho less than 25 inches in round length or $21\frac{1}{2}$ inches when headless.
+The bill eliminates the legal length limits for buffalo fish, suckers, and cohos.
 (Sec.
 1533.63.)